bashup/jqmd/README.md

 ### Programming Models

-`jqmd` supports developing three types of program: filters, scripts, and extensions.
+`jqmd` supports developing three types of programs: filters, scripts, and extensions.
+The main differences are that:

+* Filters typically run jq once, implicitly, at the end of the document, sending the output to stdout,
+* Scripts explicitly run jq multiple times or not at all, and
+* Extensions are shell scripts written using `jqmd` functions to create different markdown processing and/or jq support tools.

 #### Filters
-Filters are programs that build up a single giant jq pipeline, and then act as a filter, taking JSON input from stdin and sending the result to stdout.
-If your markdown document defines at least one filter, and doesn't use `RUN_JQ` or `CLEAR_FILTERS`, it's a filter.  `jqmd` will automatically run `jq` to do the filtering from stdin to stdout, after the *entire markdown document* (and anything it `INCLUDE`s) have been processed.
+Filters are programs that build up a single giant jq pipeline, and then act as a filter, typically taking JSON input from stdin and sending the result to stdout.
+If your markdown document defines at least one filter, and doesn't use `RUN_JQ` or `CLEAR_FILTERS` to reset the pipeline, it's a filter.  `jqmd` will automatically run `jq` to do the filtering from stdin to stdout, after the *entire markdown document* (and anything it `INCLUDE`s) have been processed.
+If you don't want jq to read from stdin, you can use `JQOPTS -n` within your script to start the filter pipeline without any file input.
+(Similarly, you can use `JQOPTS -- somefile` to force jq to read input from a specific file instead of stdin.)

 #### **Scripts**